lambdatoast/lambdatoast.github.com/_drafts/values-types-functors.md

 * Polymorphic types
 * "Polymorphic functions arise naturally when defining functions on lists and other polymorphic data types" – Paul Hudak
+* Example of a polymorphic function + type constructor

 ### 4.1.
 General vs. Specific